 - Wipe the surface again with the mop and then place a fan in front of it to dry the area

 Bleach kills surface mold spores, which is why if you see mold spreading, call for professional cleaning services immediately.
-Service Team of Professionals is a cleaning and restoration company that offers mold remediation services in Boulder City, Summerlin, Whitney Ranch and many more areas.
+STOP Restoration is a cleaning and restoration company that offers mold remediation services in Boulder City, Summerlin, Whitney Ranch and many more areas.
 For emergency flood water damage cleaning, call S.T.O.P. at 702-803-3094.